Herrick and Marie made plans to meet at a restaurant in Inlet, where Marie lived.

 He would certainly be disappointed, she thought.

 But, she reminded herself, looks aren’t everything.
 And she was a much more interesting person that she had been at twenty-one.
 She had written many songs, and the score of a musical.
 She was a much better pianist now.
-She was a mother, and a grandmother.
+She had raised a child.
 She had a master’s degree.
 There was no earthly reason why she ought to feel afraid of being judged, and found lacking.

 What she wanted was for him to regret that he had not been with her all these years.